codewrxai/AI-Code-Assistant-Editor/README.md

 ![vscode-openai-explain.gif](images/vscode-openai-explain.gif)

-- **Bug Bounty**: vscode-openai's bug-finding feature analyzes code, highlights potential bugs, and helps proactively identify and correct errors for improved code quality and reliability.
+- **Bug Bounty**: The extension's bug-finding feature analyzes code, highlights potential bugs, and helps proactively identify and correct errors for improved code quality and reliability.
-- **Optimize**: vscode-openai suggests specific optimizations to enhance code performance, such as streamlining loops or applying better algorithms, resulting in more efficient software and better user experiences.
+- **Optimize**: The extension suggests specific optimizations to enhance code performance, such as streamlining loops or applying better algorithms, resulting in more efficient software and better user experiences.
-- **Explain**: vscode-openai explains coding concepts in plain language, making it easier for developers to understand and improve their coding skills.
+- **Explain**: The extension explains coding concepts in plain language, making it easier for developers to understand and improve their coding skills.
-- **Comments**: vscode-openai allows adding comments to methods, improving code readability and maintainability by providing context and explanations.
+- **Comments**: The extension allows adding comments to methods, improving code readability and maintainability by providing context and explanations.
-- **Design Patterns**: vscode-openai analyzes code structure and behavior to suggest suitable design patterns, helping developers write more robust, scalable, and maintainable applications.
+- **Design Patterns**: The extension analyzes code structure and behavior to suggest suitable design patterns, helping developers write more robust, scalable, and maintainable applications.

 ## Custom Source Integration

-This new feature for vscode-openai provides a powerful addition allows users to load their own sources to enhance the conversation experience and provide tailored assistance based on the latest standards, library documentation, or specialist subjects.
+This new feature for the **custom vscode-openai extension** provides a powerful addition allows users to load their own sources to enhance the conversation experience and provide tailored assistance based on the latest standards, library documentation, or specialist subjects.

 To activate this feature, you can register or re-register your OpenAI service provider.
 This will enable you to choose the suitable model for embedding.
 However, please note that due to rate limiting, this feature is exclusively available for Azure and Native OpenAI services.